Paulo Franco

 Paulo's songs are steeped in storytelling, often drawing from his own life and those around him.
 The sound is a seamless blend of the myriad of influences that have shaped both his everyday life and his musical tastes.
 Listeners will find glimpses of the eclectic style of Los Lobos, The Mavericks, the Stones' rock n roll heart, and the fluidity of The Grateful Dead often times infused with the rhythms of traditional Latin and Colombian music.
 He has recently included original Spanish songs into his songwriting, bringing a depth and a love of two cultures seldom seen during the same show or album.
 Paulo switches his voice from country twang, to rock anthem, to Spanish troubadour with ease.
 His vocals are so authentically Spanish that it’s easy to forget you just heard him effortlessly sing a country tune in English.
 In the fall of 2022, Paulo was approached by his friend Rob Lytle at a party, and planted a bug in his ear.
 “Let's put together a project featuring your Spanish stuff.”

-In February of 2023, Los Alacranes de RVA were born, and in that year they opened for Los Lobos and played the Richmond Folk Festival.
+In February of 2023, Los Hermanos Alacranes were born, and in that year they opened for Los Lobos and played the Richmond Folk Festival.
 The band features all of Paulo's songs in Spanish, plus some material in English, and rounds out the set with covers from the bands that inform Paulo's Latin aesthetic such as Los Lobos, The Mavericks, Alejandro Escovedo, Cruzados, The Blazers, Tito and Tarantula and more!!
 Click on the Alacranes tab to find out more about the band that is taking Richmond, Virginia by storm!!
-On January 9, 2024, the band was signed by Shockoe Records, and they're getting geared up to head into the studio for a release of original material in both English y Español.
+In 2024, they released their first full length album UNO.
+In 2025, they were voted best rock band in Richmond, VA in the StyleWeekly reader's poll, were awarded the jury prize for best rock band and the People's Choice prize for best over all band in the 2025 Richmond International Film Festival.